simeononsecurity/simeononsecurity.ch/content/articles/what-is-a-common-indicator-of-a-phishing-attempt/index.en.md

 - [**Enable two-factor authentication (2FA)**](https://simeononsecurity.com/articles/what-are-the-diferent-kinds-of-factors-in-mfa/): 2FA provides an additional layer of security for your online accounts.
 It requires you to provide a second verification factor, such as a unique code sent to your mobile device, in addition to your password.
 By enabling 2FA, even if a phishing attempt succeeds in obtaining your password, the attacker would still need the second factor to access your account.

 - **Educate yourself about phishing**: Stay informed about the latest phishing techniques and scams.
-Cybercriminals are continually evolving their tactics, so it's essential to keep up with current trends.
+Cybercriminals are continually evolving their tactics, so you need to keep up with current trends.
 Educate yourself about the common indicators of phishing attempts, such as suspicious email addresses, poor grammar, and requests for personal information.
 Regularly check trusted sources, such as cybersecurity websites, for updates on new phishing threats.

 - **Exercise caution with personal information**: Be cautious when sharing sensitive information online.
 Only provide personal information on websites or services that you trust and have verified to be legitimate and secure.
 Avoid sharing sensitive details through email or other unsecured channels.
 Remember that reputable organizations typically have secure systems in place to handle sensitive data and would not request it via email or text.